添加导航

 !!!IG6!!!

-Let's took a look at the changes in our app.
+Let's take a look at the changes in our app.
 Click on Link to navigate to the /about route:

 3